 Creating a WordPress Staging Site With Your Site’s Host

 Many companies that host WordPress sites offer the option of a staging environment.
-Hosts such as Bluehost, Flywheel, and WPEngine are great options to use if you’d like the ability to create a WordPress staging site in just a few steps.
+Good managed hosts such as Bluehost, Flywheel, and WPEngine are great options to use if you’d like the ability to create a WordPress staging site in just a few steps.
 Let’s take an in-depth look at each of these host providers to learn how to create a staging site within each platform.

 Recently, Bluehost began offering the ability to create a staging environment within your WordPress admin panel.
 This is a very important development that many Bluehost users may not be aware of.
 The steps to create a staging environment with Bluehost are ridiculously easy.
 Let’s take a look at what is necessary successfully create a staging site with Bluehost.